-- Try to feed the baby warm fluids that will help in flushing out the mucus, hydrate him, and provide him relief from the cold.
+- Try to feed the baby warm fluids that will help flush out the mucus, hydrate him, and relieve him from the cold.

-In case, in spite of trying these remedies, your baby’s health doesn’t show signs of improvement, you must take him to a paediatrician immediately.
+In case, despite trying these remedies, your baby’s health doesn’t show signs of improvement, you must take him to a paediatrician immediately.
 Read on to know when you must consult a doctor.

-When using home remedies, you must also observe your child for the symptoms given below.
-If the symptoms persist, you must take your little one to a doctor immediately.
+You must also observe your child for the symptoms below when using home remedies.
+If the symptoms persist, you must immediately take your little one to a doctor.

-- Runny nose and cough with thick, greenish and yellowish secretion.
+- Runny nose and cough with thick, greenish and yellowish secretions.